 What’s one funny marketing mistake you made early on in your career?

-We quickly learned this was way too expensive for a college student, and had maybe 50 people show up at the party!
+We quickly learned this was way too expensive for a college student and had maybe 50 people show up at the party!
 We didn’t think about our value proposition form their perspective.
-In the future we learned that by scaling back costs (i.e. size of venue, no food, working with cheaper DJs), we could charge more reasonable prices to college students.
-For future parties we would have regularly have 300-400 people in attendance and were very profitable!
+In the future, we learned that by scaling back costs (i.e. the size of venue, no food, working with cheaper DJs), we could charge more reasonable prices to college students.
+For future parties, we would regularly have 300-400 people in attendance and were very profitable!

 Through differentiating copy to recognize where these customers are in their lifecycles we’ve seen incremental revenue and will continue to pursue these strategies in the future.

 We are seeing more and more companies use their first-party CRM data to improve ad-targeting.
 Are you already leveraging data to make The Bouqs' ads more relevant?
 Is it working?